vengi-voxel/vengi/src/tools/voxedit/README.md

 * Custom color palettes
 * Reference positions to rotate around or create auto-generated structures at
 * Viewport screenshots
-* Import and voxelize dae, obj, fbx and a lot more formats
 * Modelling with the left and right mouse buttons
 * Modelling without the mouse - just via shortcuts and keyboard
 * Animation support